 - participate in experiential courses in creative writing, tutoring, and editing

-- develop an interdisciplinary point of view with courses such as ENGL2030, Literature, Health and Healing
+- develop an interdisciplinary point of view with courses such as ENGL2085, Video Games: Story, World & Play, and ENGL 3320, Literature & the History of Medicine

 - become involved in the production of one of our undergraduate journals